alienlebarge/alienlebargech-v3/src/_content/bookmarks/2020-01-06-good-services.md

 ---
 > A practical book for practitioners and non-practitioners alike interested in better service delivery, this book is the definitive new guide to designing services that work for users.

 I never heard that [Lou Downe](https://blog.louisedowne.com/) wrote a book.
-This is definitively on “to read” list.
+This is definitively on my “to read” list.